Adamits/tech-frontiers/README.md

 ### Install anaconda
 Anaconda is the package manager we will be using to download our python packages.
 Note that installing anaconda should also install python.
 When you activate the anaconda environment, you should have access to the python version installed with it.
-In order to install anaconda:
+In order to install anaconda follow the links below.

+The links include optional instructions for pycharm users.
+If you do not use the pycharm IDE - you can ignore this part!

  - For **Windows** users you can follow the guide [here](https://docs.anaconda.com/anaconda/install/windows/).
  - For **macOS** users you can follow the guide [here](https://docs.anaconda.com/anaconda/install/mac-os/).
 If you do not have permission to install in the default directory, your user's home directory should work fine.